 An explanation of how diversification can manage your investment risk is as follows:

-You have $100,000 and you have the choice of purchasing 1 share in one company (let’s call this Portfolio One), or the choice of buying 100 shares in 100 different companies – i.e. $1,000 in each share (we’ll call this Portfolio Two).
+You have $100,000 and you have the choice of purchasing $100,000 worth of shares in one company (let’s call this Portfolio One), or the choice of buying shares in 100 different companies – i.e. $1,000 worth of shares in each company (we’ll call this Portfolio Two).

-So the two portfolios have the same value initially; however, Portfolio One has a share in one company and Portfolio Two has shares in 100 different companies.
+So the two portfolios have the same value initially; however, Portfolio One has shares in one company and Portfolio Two has shares in 100 different companies.